-Play Therapy provides our students with the opportunity to play out their feelings and problems in a safe space with a qualified, trusted adult.
-Play is essential for healthy development and wellbeing.
-Offering play therapy on site in school allows us to maximise the potential of every student.
+Play/Creative Therapy provides our children and young people with the opportunity to play out their feelings and problems in a safe space with a qualified, trusted adult.
+Play and creativity are essential for healthy development and well-being.
+Offering this therapy on site in school allows us to maximise the potential of every student.

-At Evergreen School we have a qualified play therapist and a trainee therapeutic play practitioner who are able to deliver 1:1 sessions for students who may require additional support for a variety of reasons – to aid development, build confidence or for emotional support.
+At Evergreen School we have a qualified play & creative therapist and a trainee therapeutic play practitioner who are able to deliver 1:1 sessions for pupils who may require additional support for a variety of reasons – to aid development, build confidence or for emotional support.

-Is delivered by Qualified Habilitation Specialists from Guide Dogs to support children with a visual impairment to learn about and explore the world.
-We will provide support to help develop practical skills according to a child’s developmental age and individual goals.
+Is delivered by Qualified Habilitation Specialists from Guide Dogs to support children and young people with a visual impairment to learn about and explore the world.
+We will provide support to help develop practical skills according to a pupil’s developmental age and individual goals.
 Habilitation involves the teaching of mobility, orientation and independent living skills from supporting physical development in the early years, to navigating streets safely, preparing food, handling money, using technology and managing their appearance as a young person gets older.
-We assess each child individually focusing on developing the following 6 areas;
+We assess each child or young person individually, focusing on developing the following 6 areas;

 - Vision:- Assess what vision is available.
-How vision can be stimulated and used to enrich a child’s life.
+How vision can be stimulated and used to enrich a child/young person’s life.

 - Orientation: – How a young person moves and understands their environment, including the use of a cane, sighted guide and pre-cane skills to navigate the environment.

 - Body image: – Developing an understanding of body parts, body movement and the relationships between body parts.
 Fine and gross motor skills.

 - Directional and positional concepts: – Modelling a child/young person’s understanding of their body position within the environment and their body movement in relation to external factors.